emolr/sleep-timer/readme.md

 - Toggle the display adjustments on and off
 - Disable the display adjustments when your Mac wakes up
 - Remembers your settings
-- Works with multiple displays and spaces simultaniously
+- Works with multiple displays and spaces simultaneously
 - Can automatically launch at login
 - Low performance impact - can run in the background at all times